nduplessis11/strata/docs/LIFETIME_MODEL.md

 ### Rules for engine code
 1. If we have a valid `Application`, then `window()`, `device()`, `swapchain()`, and `renderer()` are non-null/valid and usable.
-2. Don’t store references/pointers to `IGpuDevice` or `Render2D` beyond the lifetime of the `Application`.
+2. Don’t store references/pointers to `IGpuDevice` or `Renderer` beyond the lifetime of the `Application`.
 3. Assume rendering happens on the thread that calls `Application::run()` (no multithreaded rendering invariants yet).

 ### Rules for backend code